paraspell/xcm-tools/packages/sdk/README.md

 - If you wish to transfer from Parachain that uses long IDs for example Moonbeam you have to add the character 'n' the end of currencyID.
 Eg: .currency(42259045809535163221576417993425387648n) will mean you transfer xcDOT.
 - You can now use custom ParachainIDs if you wish to test in TestNet.
 Just add parachainID as an additional parameter eg: .to('Basilisk', 2948)
 - You can now add optional parameter useKeepAlive which will ensure, that you send more than existential deposit.
+- Since v5 you can fully customize all multilocations (address, currency and destination).
+Instead of string parameter simply pass object with multilocation instead for more information refer to the following PR https://github.com/paraspell/xcm-tools/pull/199.
 ```

 ### Builder pattern: